Andley/BG4E/IBG4E/HW3-Key.md

 	- b.
 Two types of branches (vv.
 2–10)
 		- (1) Productive branches
 			- are pruned (v.
 2b) as being already "clean" (v.
 3)
 			- must remain united to the Vine in love (vv.
+4–5, 9–10)
-4–5, 9–10)- receive answers to prayer (v.
+			- receive answers to prayer (v.
 7)
 			- are fruitful and so glorify God (v.
 8)

-(2) Unproductive branches
+		- (2) Unproductive branches
 			- are cut off from the Vine (v.
 2a)
 			- are discarded, become withered, and are burned (v.
 6)

-2. Loving each other as Jesus' friends (vv.
+- 2. Loving each other as Jesus' friends (vv.
 11–17)

-a.
+	- a.
 Remaining in Jesus' love (vv.
 9–10) produces complete joy (v.
 11)

-b.
+	- b.
 Jesus' sacrificial love is the model for his friends' mutual love (vv.
 12–14, 17)

-c.
+	- c.
 Jesus' friends have knowledge of the Master's affairs (v.
 15)

-d.
+	- d.
 Jesus appointed his friends to produce permanent fruit (v.
 16)

+source: Harris, Murray J. _John_.
+EGGNT.
+Edited by Andreas J. Köstenberger and Robert W. Yarbrough.
+Nashville, TN.: B & H Academic, 2015.